AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 ## 🤑 Life hack: get a day pass

-Beam and Neuron aren't exactly cheap.
+Beam and Lime aren't exactly cheap.
 If you're doing anything more than a quick scoot, a daily or weekly pass is much better value.

-- **Neuron**: The _Neuron Pass_ costs $15 for a day, or $25 for 3 days.
-This includes free unlocks, and 90 minutes of rides per day.
-As an extra benefit you can use this pass in any other Australian city too.
-- **BEAM**: A _Universal Pass_ on Beam will set you back $15 for a day.
-This includes free unlocks and 90 minutes per day.
-You can no longer get longer passes.
+- **BEAM**: 3 day pass on Beam costs $13 and gives you 60 minutes ride time.
 You may only use the pass [in the city where you bought it](https://support.ridebeam.com/en/articles/6795893-am-i-able-to-use-my-pass-in-other-cities).
+- **Lime**: Lime passes are more straightforward, you can buy 30, 60, 160, and 300 minute passes for use within various time periods, starting at $7.99 for 30 minutes.

 While this sounds like a lot of money, a couple of trips can easily exceed the price of a daily pass so it often works out cheaper to just get one.